sandorplosz/ieee-tci-real-time-denoiser-2022-demos/README.md

 **The datasets for the demos will be made available shortly!** These are real underwater LiDaR data acquired with a 192*128 SPAD array.

-A video from the clear water experiment shows the processed point-cloud along with images captured by RGB cameras:
+A video from the clear water experiment shows the reconstructed point-cloud along with images captured by RGB cameras:

 https://user-images.githubusercontent.com/15447939/218517848-12057152-e37f-4689-8ce1-0b27259932d5.mp4